 Hooked chains are illustrated in a volume of plates published in 1763 for the Diderot Encyclopédie, this time in the context of tambour embroidery.
 In two of the images the chain is shown free from the base fabric, deliberately or coincidentally illustrating its congruence with a crocheted “air stitch,” as it is called in several languages.
 The front of this structure is oriented here as it appears when crocheted from left to right.

-It can be made without any tools at all and is also a structural element of some fabric made with an eyed needle.
-It clearly has no intrinsic craft identity and can therefore not be classified unambiguously in terms specific to any of the contexts in which it appears.
-The V&A piece is only one case among many where uncertainty besets the classification of a looped chain — particularly with decorative metalwork where linked chains are prevalent.
+It can be made without any tools at all, is also a structural element of fabric made with an eyed needle, and is encountered in other situations related to fabric production.
+It has no intrinsic craft identity and therefore cannot be classified unambiguously in terms specific to any of the contexts in which it appears.
+The V&A piece is only one case among many where uncertainty besets the classification of a looped chain.

 The description of the purse from 1823 justifies treating diamond chain mesh made with a hook as crochet without further qualification.
-However, the V&A passementerie overburdens the systematic definition of crochet as “vertical and lateral interlooping,” distinguishing it from knitting which is “vertical interlooping” only.
-The chains take paths that have no quantifiable directionality, nor is the interlooping at the nodal points both vertical and lateral, even where their orientation can be specified as vertical.
+However, the V&A passementerie overburdens the accepted systematic definition of crochet as “vertical and lateral interlooping” — an expression used to distinguish such fabric from knitting, which is “vertical interlooping” only.
+The V&A chains take paths that have no quantifiable directionality, nor is the interlooping at the nodal points both vertical and lateral.

 and “interlooping: the passing of a loop of thread through another loop formed by a different thread.”